jhcho9494/NVIDIA-CoWoP-Realization-Patent/README.md

 The public disclosure is intentionally limited to the problem domain:

 * CoWoP realization for AI GPU and HBM systems
-* ABF package substrate dependency
+* Eliminating ABF package substrate dependency
 * substrate-grade PCB manufacturing burden
 * board-level warpage and yield risk
 * high-density interconnect scalability